 Instructions

-- Cook the pasta in a large pan of lightly salted boiling water as per the packet instructions, then drain.280 g pasta shapes
+- Cook the pasta in a large pan of lightly salted boiling water two minutes short of the packet instructions, then drain.280 g pasta shapes

 - Meanwhile, heat the olive oil in a large pan and gently fry the onion for 5 minutes until softened.
 Add the garlic for the last 2 minutes.1 tablespoon olive oil, 1 onion, 1 garlic cloves

-- Add the chopped tomatoes and stir in the cream cheese until melted and mixed through.
+- Add the canned chopped tomatoes and stir in the cream cheese (optional).
+This will take a couple of minutes to melt and mix with the tomatoes.
 Season with salt and pepper and simmer gently for 2 minutes.800 g tinned chopped tomatoes, 100 g soft cream cheese, 1 dash salt, 1 dash black pepper

-- Transfer to a casserole dish, sprinkle the grated cheese over the top and grill for 5 minutes to melt and brown the cheese.
-Alternatively, bake in the oven for 20 minutes. at 180C/350F/Gas Mark 4100 g mozarella cheese
+- Transfer to a casserole dish, sprinkle the grated or shredded cheese over the top making sure the top is lightly covered, and bake for around 20 minutes.100 g mozarella cheese

 Notes